-Really there is no normal when it comes to your baby’s nappies- there is no magic number or schedule.
-Like us, your baby’s bowel movement patterns vary, and poo can change in texture from day to day.
+There’s no normal when it comes to your baby’s nappies- there is no magic number or schedule.
+Like their parents, your baby’s bowel movement patterns vary, and poo can change in texture from day-to-day.
 However, constipation is common in babies and often due to the types of foods offered (or not offered).
-Below, are 6 Super Simple Tips to help keep constipation at bay when starting weaning.

 1. Keep your baby well hydrated

 Your baby may refuse milk when she’s unwell or teething.
 Or may not be drinking enough water with solid foods.
 Whatever the reason, if your baby isn’t getting enough fluids, she may become dehydrated.
 This can cause dry, hard poo that is difficult to pass.
-Make sure to continue breastfeeding on demand, make up formula milk correctly and offer cooled, boiled water with all meals.
+Make sure to continue breastfeeding on demand, makeup formula milk correctly and offer cooled, boiled water from an open cup with meals.

 3. Don’t forget about veggies!